Trump’s bid to reshape GOP faces biggest hurdles in Georgia

 In the GOP primary for secretary of state, Trump has railed against GOP incumbent Brad Raffensperger, who refused support the former president's direct calls to overturn the 2020 election.
 Raffensperger faces three primary challengers, including Trump-backed Rep. Jody Hice.
 The winner will serve as Georgia's chief election officer in the 2024 presidential election.

-Tuesday marks the first election held under new voting laws adopted by the Republican-backed state legislature in response to Trump’s unfounded grievances.
-The law made it harder to vote by mail, which was popular among Democrats in 2020 amid the pandemic; introduced new voter identification requirements that critics warned might disenfranchise Black voters; and expanded early voting in rural areas that typically vote Republican.
+Tuesday marked the first Georgia election under a new voting law adopted by the Republican-backed state legislature in response to Trump’s grievances.
+The changes made it harder to vote by mail, which was popular among Democrats in 2020 amid the pandemic; introduced new voter identification requirements that critics warned might disenfranchise Black voters; and expanded early voting in rural areas that typically vote Republican.

-The new law also bans the practice of handing out food or water within 150 feet of a polling place, a practice common in urban areas where there are typically long voter lines.
+The new law also bans handing out food or water within 150 feet of a polling place, a practice common in urban areas where there are typically long voter lines.

-Early voting totals in Georgia suggest enormous voter enthusiasm — especially on the Republican side.
+Early voting totals in Georgia suggested enormous voter interest — especially on the Republican side.

 Democrats downplayed the voting disparity, noting that the state's highest-profile contests were playing out on the Republican side.